Debjoy/vr-browser/README.md

 ## Current State: Alpha

-For now only the search box is implemented without the working of the actual search.
+The search box is working for now but it's highly unstable

 ## Demo
 You can look at a demo of the current project [Here](https://vr-search.glitch.me/)